ColinOrr/starwars/docs/rest.md

 ### Retrieve a person's starships

 Retrieves a list of starships that the person has piloted.
-The URL for the person can be found in the `starships_url` attribute from the list above.
+The URL can be found in the `starships_url` attribute from the list above.

 ```bash